Santa Maria Novella: Chariot Race in the Piazza

-Vasari was the architect, commissioned in 1567 by Grand Duke Cosimo I, for the first remodelling of the church, which included removing its original rood screen and loft, and adding six chapels between the columns.
-The second remodelling was designed by Enrico Romoli, and was carried out between 1858 and 1860.

 The square in front the church was used by Cosimo I for the yearly chariot race (Palio dei Cocchi).

 This custom existed between 1563 and late in the 19th century.
 The two Obelisks of the Corsa dei Cocchi marked the start and the finish of the race.
-They were set up to imitate an antique Roman Circus Maximus.
+They were set up to imitate a Roman Circus Maximus.
 The obelisks rest on bronze tortoises, made in 1608 by the sculptor Giambologna.